YGOX/AD_competition/README.md

 # AD_competition

-The code was developed for the AD contest
+The code was developed for the chinese AD https://www.datafountain.cn/competitions/369